Realize Band Surgery

 - Not worrying about shoulder pain if it occurs a few days after surgery.
 After stomach surgery, many people report shoulder and neck pain that usually abates within a few days.

 - Moving around, to reduce risk of pneumonia and blood clots after surgery.

 - Exercising caution while bending at the waist or picking up heavy objects.
 An injury to the abdomen caused by improper bending or lifting may prolong recovery.

-Fills and Adjustments of the Realize Band
+Fills and Adjustments

 The stomach needs to heal from surgery before the first fill, so the first adjustment occurs around six weeks after surgery.